New England (NE): 1652 ~ 3, 6 & 12 Pence (options).

 Reproduction.
 Punch Struck.
 On hand cut silver planchette.

 Denomination on reverse.

 The NE pieces represent coin-making in its most basic and historic form: punching simple elements into a blank piece of metal to provide the location of origin (NE for New England), and the denomination of value (”III“ for three pence, “VI“ for sixpence and “XII” for twelve pence, or a shilling).

 These Silver Coins of Massachusetts, are incredibly rare today, as the moneyers quickly adopted a new design (a motif of trees starting with the so called willow tree) to prevent clipping and shaving.
 As basic as these coins are, they were literally the first coins ever struck on American soil and the very first colonial coins ever produced.

-In this series we offer the 3 and 6 pence, with the NE shilling to follow soon.
+In this series we offer the 3, 6 and 12 pence,.
+The entire series of these famous first issues.
 As well, we offer the famed large planchet Pine Tree Shilling.
 Every single element of our dies and stamps were hand-made exactly the same as the originals.

 Your choices are:

-Mint struck, Aged, Doubled and our double thick SAM Strike.
+Mint struck, Aged, Traditional and our double thick SAM presentation Strike.
 Customize your coin how you want it, and your all set to go.